 For families in this program it is suggested families possess the following: flexibility, upbeat attitude when facing delays, tolerant of the risks involved.
-A family that has had some international travel experience, particularly to Democratic Republic of Congo and/or other African nations would be a blessing for this program!
+A family that has had some international travel experience, particularly to African nations would be a blessing for this program!

 In DR Congo children available for adoption are infants and children from 3 -7 months up to 15 years of age.
 The younger the child requested the longer the wait time to referral.
 Both boys and girls are available for intercountry adoption.
 Sibling groups and older children are always available.
 Relatively healthy and special needs children are ready for adoption in DR Congo.
 Children reside in orphanage care in Kinshasa, the Capital of DR Congo.